eosnetworkfoundation/docs/native/03_smart-contracts/04_state-data.md

 > ❔ **What is same_payer**
 >
-> The `same_payer` variable is a special variable that is used to indicate that the RAM payer should be the same as the
+> You can use `same_payer` to make the RAM payer the same as the original ram payer.
+This is useful if someone else has
-> original RAM payer.
-This is useful when you want to modify data in a table, but you don't have the original RAM payer's
+> paid for the RAM, but you want to modify the data.
+If you don't use `same_payer`, then you will have to pay for the RAM
-> authorization.
-This is often the case when you want to modify data in a table on your own contract that was inserted
-> using another user's RAM.
-You will not be able to add any fields to the data, but if you are only modifying existing fields
+> yourself.
+You will also have to pay for the RAM if you are changing fields with mutable size, such as `string` or `vector`.
-> then there is no delta in RAM usage, and therefore no need to pay for any additional RAM or refund any surplus RAM.

 ### Removing data